 So how about the cost-savings argument?
 Can good, old-fashioned ROI clinch it for you?

-In a previous blog, we were rather cavalier about cost.
-We argued that Quality Management maturity involved a strategic re-calibration of how much you prevent and how much you correct.
-No one gets this right 100% of the time (or should aim to get it right 100% of the time), but successful Quality Intelligence generally aims to spend around 80% of its Quality budget on prevention, 20% on correction.
+In a previous blog, we were rather cavalier about the cost.
+We argued that quality management maturity involved a strategic re-calibration of how much you prevent and how much you correct.
+No one gets this right 100% of the time (or should aim to get it right 100% of the time), but successful Quality Intelligence generally aims to spend around 80% of its quality budget on prevention, 20% on correction.
 Other than that, we said, “the [total] costs will take care of themselves”.

 ROI within four months of implementation

-For the ‘average’ manufacturer with a workforce of 50 and 500 controlled documents, processing 300 QESH registrations a year, overseeing 100 QC inspections a week and generating a weekly average of 10 Certificates of Analysis, an investment in the AlisQI solution takes four months to pay for itself.
-This ROI includes both the licence costs and the initial on-boarding costs, and is based on an hourly rate of €30.
+For the ‘average’ manufacturer with a workforce of 50 and 500 controlled documents, processing 300 QESH registrations a year, overseeing 100 QC inspections a week, and generating a weekly average of 10 Certificates of Analysis, an investment in the AlisQI solution takes four months to pay for itself.
+This ROI includes both the license costs and the initial onboarding costs and is based on an hourly rate of €30.